the best food processors have

 helpful safety feature as it prevents hurried cooks from using their fingers or

-instead, preventing injury or damage to the appliance.
+preventing injury or damage to the person and the appliance.

-processor should get very good or excellent ratings for quietness.
-Mini
+full-sized food processor should get very good or excellent ratings for

 Know before you go

-How will you use it?
-If you want a food processor mostly for
+you use it?
+If you want a food processor mostly for small jobs

 processor or food chopper.
 If you plan to do a lot of cooking for a big crowd,